 Electric Shocks Delivery Circuit

-The electric shock system consists of a series of components that are designed to regulate the delivery of electric shocks, including a programmable power source and custom glass slides coated with Indium Tin Oxide (ITO) to allow for current delivery through the glass.
+The system consists of a series of components that are designed to regulate the delivery of ES, including a programmable power source and custom glass slides coated with Indium Tin Oxide (ITO) to allow for current delivery through the glass.
 The circuit is also designed to be controlled by a computer, which can allow for precise control over the timing and intensity of the electric shocks delivered to individual flies, which can be important for controlling experimental variables and ensuring reproducibility of results.

 The electric shock system in the IDOC can be grouped into 3 key sections.